-There are certain types of cases that the DRA does not handle, due to limitations of funding, staff resources, potential conflicts and availability of other resources for assistance with these issues.
-There may be exceptions on an individual basis to those with notations below; however, any exceptions must be approved by the DRA Director of Legal and Advocacy Services.
+There are certain types of cases that the DRA does not handle, due to limitations of funding, staff resources, potential conflicts, and availability of other resources for assistance with these issues.
+Exceptions may be made; however, any exceptions must be approved by the DRA Director of Legal and Advocacy Services.

 - Social Security applications